ZenonSeth/respec/doc/api.md

      -- sets before/after margins to 4 and above/below ,margins to 2
     defaultElementMargins = { before = 3, after = 3, above = 3, below = 4 }
      -- sets the default margins to given values

- }
+    tooltipBgColor = "#RRGGBB",
+    -- Optional, sets the background color for any tooltips in this form tooltipFontColor = "#RRGGBB",
+    -- Optional, sets the font color for any tooltips in this form }
 ```
 ## `builderFunction`